Hyde Park, Vermont 05655

 Briefly follow Route 12 South to Route 15A; Follow Route 15A to Route 15 East; Turn right on Route 15 East.
 Take the first left onto Garfield Road.
 Follow Garfield Road for 3.1 miles to the yield sign and turn right (still Garfield Rd.).
 Take your next immediate left onto Green River Reservoir Dam Rd.
 Follow to 1.3 miles to park entrance.

-For reservations during the park operating season, call either the park directly or the call center.
-For reservations during the winter months, call the call center at 1.888.409.7579 (Mon-Fri, 9am-4pm).
-Reservations for group sites can only be made by calling the park.
+During the park operating season, you can reserve by booking online, calling the park directly at 1.802.888.1349, or calling Reservation Call Center at 1.888.409.7579 (Mon-Fri, 9am-4pm).
+Reservations for group sites can only be made by calling the park during the operating season.

 Welcome to Green River Reservoir State Park.
 Green River Reservoir became a state park in March 1999 when 5,503 acres were purchased from the Morrisville Water and Light Department.
 This is not your typical Vermont State Park – Green River Reservoir provides camping and paddling experiences in a remote setting.
 All campsites can only be reached by paddling to them - some are a 1 to 2-mile paddle from the launch site.